MicrosoftDocs/iis-docs/iis/configuration/modules/index.md

 You can configure which modules will be available for individual Web sites using `<location>` tags, so that each Web site or application can be customized to suit your needs.
 For example, you could configure the site-level management for a Web site to allow only a small subset of features, and configure a child application for a broader set of features.

 > [!NOTE]
-> This collection of modules is specific to IIS Manager and should not be confused with the [&lt;SYSTEM.WEBSERVER modules&gt;](../system.webserver/modules/index.md) collection, which defines modules that affect HTTP request processing.
+> This collection of modules is specific to IIS Manager and should not be confused with the [&lt;system.webServer modules&gt;](../system.webserver/modules/index.md) collection, which defines modules that affect HTTP request processing.

 > [!NOTE]
 > The settings in the `<modules>` element can only be configured in the Administration.config file.